cyberjj999/secure-gpt-chrome-extension/README.md

 - **Automatic Replacement**: Replaces detected sensitive data with customizable placeholders
 - **Auto-Save Settings**: All configuration changes save automatically with visual notifications
 - **Customizable Placeholders**: Set your own replacement text for each pattern type
+- **Custom Detection Patterns**: Add your own text patterns and advanced regex patterns for custom detection
 - **Website Management**: Enable/disable protection on specific AI platforms
 - **Ignore List**: Add specific text patterns that should never be redacted
 - **Test Detection**: Live testing of detection patterns with instant feedback